Skip to content

 Heat and light may degrade tocotrienols, especially if they are not stored in a hermetically sealed container.
 So, keep supplements in their original, airtight container away from direct sunlight.

-If you are taking tocotrienols in a higher dose (more than 300 mg per day), consider splitting them into two smaller doses (e.g., morning and evening), which may help enhance absorption.
+If you are taking tocotrienols in a higher dose (more than 300 mg per day), consider splitting them into two smaller doses (e.g., morning and evening), which may help enhance tocotrienol absorption and minimize potential interactions with other nutrients.
+Dividing higher doses can optimize absorption and reduce the risk of interference from other forms of vitamin E.

 Learn that supplementation is not a cure, but a preventive process that takes time to show visible effects.
 You must take tocotrienol supplements for at least 3 to 12 months to see noticeable improvements.